The nimbleMacros package has two goals:

 We now have priors for each parameter.
 Note that as mentioned

-previously, the first value of the beta_Diet
+previously, the first value of the beta_Diet vector is

 fixed at 0, serving as the reference level.